FlowFX/dotfiles/README.md

 This works with the AltGr key.
 (Alt is taken by i3)

 ## Oh-My-Zsh
+The thoughtbot configs don't play well with Oh-My-Zsh.
+Themes don't work anymore.
+But I want the `z` plugin.

 [Install Oh-My-Zsh](https://ohmyz.sh/)

 Let `rcup` overwrite Oh-My-Zsh's `.zshrc`.
 It is loaded from the